scoulomb/myPublicCloud/General/cloud_iass-pass-saas.md

 - AKS
 - Azure APP service

-and it can be kube/ docker compose in first 3 options
+and it can be kube/docker compose in first 3 options

+## Own serverless with kubenertes

+- OpenFasS
+- Launch a docker via job API

+[HERE CONFIRMED OK]

+## Cloud provider database service overview

 For database note (from esi practise question) we have